The Ergodic Capacity of the Multiple Access Channel Under Distributed Scheduling - Order Optimality of Linear Receivers: Related Work

 As for more complex topologies, spatial diversity in the context of multiple relays was considered in \cite{laneman2003distributed}.
 Therein, communication between a source and a destination is done through a group of relays.
 However, unlike conventional relay schemes, only the relays with the \emph{strongest received signal} decode the message and cooperate via space time coding to successfully relay it to the destination.
 An asymptotically optimal scheme for multiple base stations (with joint optimization) was given in \cite{zakhour2011minmax}.

-Extreme Value Theory (EVT) is a key tool in proving capacity results under scheduling and multi-user diversity.
+Extreme Value Theory (EVT) is a key tool in proving capacity results under scheduling and multi-user diversity. \cite{sharif2005capacity} suggested random beams scheme for the broadcast channel model, in which the transmitter selects users that obtained the highest SINR values in the random directions.
+Such schemes require very limited feedback, nevertheless, still achieve the optimal scaling law.
+Yet, random beams schemes suffers from degrades power gain, thus, they are inadequate, especially in low SINR regime.
 In \cite{wang2007coverage}, the authors suggested a sub-carrier assignment algorithm, and used order statistics to derive an expression for the resulting link outage probability.
-In \cite{pun2007opportunistic}, the authors used EVT to derive the scaling laws for scheduling systems using beamforming and linear combining. \cite{choi2008capacity} analyzed the scaling laws of base station scheduling, and showed that by scheduling the strongest among $K$ stations one can gain a factor of $O(\sqrt{2\log K})$ in the expected capacity (compared to random or Round-Robin scheduling).
+In \cite{pun2007opportunistic}, the authors used EVT to derive the scaling laws for scheduling systems using beamforming and linear combining. \cite{choi2008capacity} analysed the scaling laws of base station scheduling, and showed that by scheduling the strongest among $K$ stations one can gain a factor of $O(\sqrt{2\log K})$ in the expected capacity (compared to random or Round-Robin scheduling). }